WilfSilver/website/src/pages/about.md

 nature of the world and all that nonsense, but mostly just recapping on what I have already found in my own time.
 But just so I can say big words and seem
-smart: I have also been a full time professional (full stack) software developer for over 3 years with experience in over 20 programming languages, learnt over the span of 10 years.
+smart: I have also been a full time professional (full stack) software developer over the last 3 years; with experience in over 20 programming languages, learnt over the span of 10 years.

 ## Interests